 (2) Find detailed resource information at layer 1.

-In addition, MD5 is used to encode the key in “key-value”.
+In addition, MD5 is used to encode the key in the “key-value” pair.
 MD5 is an algorithm for inputting variable length information and outputting 128 bits of fixed length, as seen in Table 4.
-The purpose of storing keywords in this way is to ensure that each key stored is 128 bit long.
+The purpose of storing keywords in this way is to ensure that each key stored is 128 bits long.
 The advantage is that the storage space for a key is fixed.
-Table 4he left column MD5-encoded.
+In Table 4, the left column contains MD5-encoded keys.
 They can be tags, keywords, titles and any other words parsed from long search strings submitted by users.
-The right column the list of IDs corresponding resources.
+The right column contains the list of IDs corresponding to the resources.

-The full search process in layer 1 and 2 displayed in 17 : first, take a search keyword; then, encode the keyword using MD5 to get the “key”; then, use the “key” to get the IDs of relevant resources; and finally retrieve the resources’ related information according to the ID list.
-Here, ID is the primary key in the resource table, .
+The full search process in layers 1 and 2 as displayed in Fig. 17 is as follows: first, take a search keyword; then, encode the keyword using MD5 to get the “key”; then, use the “key” to get the IDs of relevant resources; and finally retrieve the resources’ related information according to the ID list.
+Here, ID is the primary key in the resource table, which also serves to speed up the search.